 TagSense is a first step and certainly not a complete solution for image tagging.
 Images of objects (e.g., bicycles, furniture, paintings), of animals, or of people without phones, cannot be recognized.
 Put differently, TagSense requires the content in the pictures to have an electronic footprint that can be captured over at least one of the sensing dimensions.
-If the objects do not present this footprint, one has to rely on the visual domain alone.
+If the objects do not present such footprints, one has to rely on the visual domain alone for detecting them (perhaps by training the classifiers using pictures from the web of various objects).
 Arguably, one may envision RFIDs on bicycles, furniture, paintings, and even pet animals in the future.
 If future cameras come equipped with RFID readers, TagSense will immediately be able to tag each picture based on the objects in it.
 However, without RFID readers on today's phones, TagSense narrows down the focus to identifying the individuals in a picture, and their basic activities.